joostiphone/MacOS-USB-Installer/README.md

 ![alt test](/Pictures/2.png)

 After it’s been downloaded you will see the following screen, but you need to close it.
-Don’t worry, your download can still be found in your ‘Applications’ folder as ‘’Install MacOS Big Sur.app.
+Don’t worry, your download can still be found in your ‘Applications’ folder as ‘Install MacOS Big Sur.app'.

 ![alt test](/Pictures/3.png)